-But to ensure that a content strategy is targeted to a specific situation, you need to really understand all aspects of it.
+But to ensure that a content strategy is targeted to your specific high-stakes challenge, you need to really understand all aspects of it.
 To do that, you need to ask, answer, and analyse the results of a bunch of questions.
 Such as:

-- Why are they so important to the business?
+- Why is it so important to the business?

 - What are the obstacles and opportunities within the working environment?